carpentries/instructor-training/_episodes/04-expertise.md

 exercises: 15
 questions:
 - "How do experts store knowledge differently from novices?"
-- "How is memory a limiting factor in learning?"
+- "How can experts uncover their assumptions and blind spots?"
 objectives:
 - "Explain how key aspects of expert behavior are results of cognitive differences between experts and competent practitioners."
 keypoints: